 As at March 31, 2022 As at March 31, 2021

 Non-Current

-${\sf Derivatives} {\sf carried} {\sf atfairvalue} {\sf through} {\sf other} {\sf comprehensive} {\sf income}$
+Derivatives carried at fair value through other comprehensive income

 Interest rate swaps used for hedging - 0.54

 Payables to capital creditors

 Total outstanding dues of creditors other than micro enterprises and small enterprises

 - Acceptances 153.53 -

 153.53 0.54

-\ Acceptances represent amount payable under letter of credit arrangements with the vendor / banks.

-Current
+Current Interest accrued but not due on borrowings 3 70 4 47

 Interest accrued but not due on borrowings 3.70 4.47

 Unpaid dividends^ 6.72 6.57

+0.45

 Security deposits received 8.15 8.62

+Security deposits received Payables to capital creditors 8.15 8.62

+, .
+8.15 8.62

-Payables to capital creditors
+Payables to capital creditors 10.56 8.62

-Total outstanding dues of micro enterprises and small enterprises#
+Payables to capital creditors Total outstanding dues of micro enterprises and small enterprises# -

-- Acceptances 10.56 -
+Payables to capital creditors Total outstanding dues of micro enterprises and small enterprises# - Acceptances 10.56 8.62 - 18.65 27.65

-- Other than acceptances 42.28 18.65

-Total outstanding dues of creditors other than micro enterprises and small enterprises 60.36 27.65
+Payables to capital creditors Total outstanding dues of micro enterprises and small enterprises# - Acceptances - Other than acceptances Total outstanding dues of creditors other than micro enterprises and 10.56 42.28 18.65

-Others 16.38 43.12

-148.15 109.08

-\ Acceptances represent invoices discounted by vendors with banks.
+^{} Acceptances represent invoices discounted by vendors with banks.

-^ Amount will be credited to investor education and protection fund if not claimed within seven years from the date of declaration of dividend.
+[^] Amount will be credited to investor education and protection fund if not claimed within seven years from the date of declaration of dividend.

-Refer to note 18.1
+[#] Refer to note 18.1